Principles of Calibration in Chemistry

 Standard Solutions

-Standard solutions are solutions with a known concentration of the analyte.
-They are used to establish a calibration curve by measuring the instrument's response at different concentrations.
+Standard solutions are solutions with a precisely known concentration of the analyte.
+They are used to establish a calibration curve by measuring the instrument's response at different known concentrations.

 Calibration Curve

-A calibration curve is a graph that plots the instrument's response (e.g., absorbance, current) against the corresponding concentrations of the standard solutions.
-The slope and intercept of the curve represent the sensitivity and limit of detection, respectively.
+A calibration curve is a graph plotting the instrument's response (e.g., absorbance, current, peak area) against the corresponding concentrations of the standard solutions.
+The slope and intercept of the curve are used to determine the relationship between instrument response and analyte concentration.
+A good calibration curve exhibits linearity within a defined range.

 Equipment and Techniques